-The Georges Hotel Galata is a unique and hip, 20 room boutique hotel where British fashion designers come to play.
-It lies to the West of Istanbul up a cobbled street of trendy Turkish dress shops and hipster coffee houses, in an 1860’s apartment building which was renovated in 2011 to incorporate a glass elevator, rooftop bar and stylish interiors.
-This chic, trendy neighborhood is just a few steps to the Galata Tower and just a few minutes walk to the main drag, Istiklal Street.
-You can stroll to all the main sites of the Old City (Aya Sofia, Spice Bazaar, Grand Bazaar, Blue Mosque, Suleyman Mosque, Cisterns, etc.) in less than 20 minutes.
+This chic, trendy neighborhood is just a few steps from the Galata Tower and just a few minutes’ walk to the main drag, Istiklal Street.
+You can stroll to the Old City’s main sites (Aya Sofia, Spice Bazaar, Grand Bazaar, Blue Mosque, Suleyman Mosque, Cisterns, etc.) in less than 20 minutes.

 Rooms are very spacious with high ceilings, contemporary furniture, parquet floors, white linens with a goose-down duvet on a super comfortable bed.
-Most have a private balconies with stunning views of the Bosphorus, from the first bridge to the Historical Peninsula and which the local cats love to sun themselves on.
-The historic building means that each room embraces historic architectural details whilst still feeling modern with the latest technology including an Led TV, iPad docking stations, laptop sized safes, Nespresso machine and free Wi-Fi.
-The Bathroom contains monogrammed terry cloth towels and robes, L’Occitane toiletries and wooden blinds.
+Most have private balconies with stunning views of the Bosphorus, from the first bridge to the Historical Peninsula and which the local cats love to sun themselves on.
+The historic building means that each room embraces historic architectural details whilst still feeling modern with the latest technology, including an Led TV, iPad docking stations, laptop-sized safes, a Nespresso machine, and free Wi-Fi.
+The Bathroom contains monogrammed terry cloth towels and robes, L’Occitane toiletries, and wooden blinds.
 For a lively part of town, the rooms are blissfully quiet.

 Breakfast is a mix of traditional Turkish and contemporary options.
-The typical spread includes egg, fresh fruits and vegetables, various jams, clotted cream, fresh orange juice – and of course, Turkish coffee and tea.
+The typical spread includes eggs, fresh fruits and vegetables, various jams, clotted cream, fresh orange juice, and Turkish coffee and tea.
 The views in the morning are stunning, over the Old City to the west and the Bosporus Bridge to the northeast.